gbmhunter/blog/content/posts/2013/04-03-how-to-use-cpp-with-psoc-creator/index.md

 1. Compiling with G++ rather than GCC using custom compiler flags

-    {{< img src="psoc-creator-build-settings-command-line-custom-flags.png" caption="Adding custom command line flags in PSoC Creator to force GCC to use the C++ compiler."  width="500px" >}}
+    {{% figure src="psoc-creator-build-settings-command-line-custom-flags.png" caption="Adding custom command line flags in PSoC Creator to force GCC to use the C++ compiler."  width="500px" %}}

 2. Wrapping C code with guards: